zencart/documentation/content/user/first_steps/where_is_backend.md

 ---
-title: Where is the Admin / Back-end interface?
+title: Where is the Admin / Back-end / Control Panel interface?
 description: I don't have an "/admin" folder!
 category: first_steps
 weight: 10
 ---

-You can access the Zen Cart admin area via your browser by pointing it to:
+You can access the Zen Cart admin area using your browser by pointing it to:

 ```